OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/USE_CASES.md

 Its password is `PassWord` (see in the [instructions](./HOTSPOT.md)).

-Once connected on this new network, from this "other" machine (a cell-phone would work too, just connect from it to the new `NMEANetwork` network), try to reach <http://192.168.50.10:9999/zip/index.html>, `192.168.50.10` being the address of the machine the multiplexer runs on.
+Once connected on this new network, from this "other" machine (a cell-phone would work too, just connect from it to the new `NMEANetwork` network), try to reach <http://192.168.50.10:9999/zip/index.html>, `192.168.50.10` being the address of the machine (Raspberry Pi) the multiplexer runs on.